jascdk/Nilan_Homeassistant/README.md

 # Unofficial gateway for Nilan ventilation system

-This little cool project lets you use you lets you control and read values from your Nilan air vent system.
-Used with Nilan Comfort 300 LR combined with the CTS602 panel.
+This little cool project lets you control your Nilan air vent system.
+Eg. Used with Nilan Comfort 300 LR combined with the CTS602 panel.
 And should be compatible with other models.

-Can be used with Openhab, Home Assistant, Node-red or anything else your heat desires.
+Can be used with Openhab, Home Assistant, Node-red or anything else your heart desires.

+Easy compile source code via Platform.io setup.

 ![SVG preview of system](images/overview.svg)